Nathan Eldon Tanner: Early life

-Political career
+Political and business career

 Tanner was drafted to run for a seat to the Legislative Assembly of Alberta for the first time in the 1935 general election.
 He ran as a Social Credit candidate in the electoral district of Cardston and defeated the incumbent United Farmers MLA George Stringam.

-After the election and despite his complete lack of parliamentary experience, Tanner was chosen to be Speaker of the Alberta Legislature when the first session of the 8th Alberta Legislative Assembly began.
-He served in that role until January 5, 1937, when Premier William Aberhart appointed Tanner the Minister of Lands and Mines.
+After the election and despite his complete lack of parliamentary experience, Tanner was chosen to be fifth-ever Speaker of the Alberta Legislature when the first session of the 8th Alberta Legislative Assembly began.
+He served in that role until 5 January 1937, when Premier William Aberhart appointed Tanner the Minister of Lands and Mines.
 His time in this capacity and as legislator spanned 16 years.

 In the 1940 general election, Tanner defeated the independent candidate S.H.
 Nelson in a two-way race.

 In the 1944 general election, Tanner won a three-way race.

 In the 1948 Alberta general election, Tanner easily won a two-way race over the Liberal candidate Briant Stringam to hold his seat.

 In 1949, Ernest Manning changed Tanner's ministerial portfolio from Lands and Mines to Lands and Forests.
 Tanner was also appointed Minister of Mines and Minerals and held both portfolios until his retirement from the Legislature at its dissolution in 1952.

+In 1952 Tanner left politics and became president of Merrill Petroleums in Calgary.
+In 1954 Manning and federal Minister of Trade and Industry C. D. Howe asked him to become president of TransCanada PipeLines Limited.
+During Tanner's contract of five years, the TransCanada pipeline was built from Alberta to Montreal.